 • IPP 8: Anonymity

 If it is lawful and feasible, organisations must give individuals the option of not identifying themselves (i.e. remaining anonymous) when they engage with the organisation.

 • IPP 9: Transborder data flows

 An organisation may not transfer personal information outside Victoria unless the recipient of the information is subject to privacy standards that are similar to the PDP Act, or in other limited circumstances.
 The privacy rights an individual has in Victoria remain, despite the information being transferred to another jurisdiction.

-An organisation can only collect sensitive information in restricted circumstances, or by consent.
-“Sensitive information” is defined in schedule 1 of the PDP Act and includes information about an individual’s race or ethnicity, political views, religious and philosophical beliefs, sexual preferences, membership of a trade union, or a political or professional association, or information about a criminal record.
+An organisation can only collect sensitive information in restricted circumstances or with consent.
+“Sensitive information” (defined in sch 1 PDP Act) includes information about an individual’s race or ethnicity, political views, religious and philosophical beliefs, sexual preferences, criminal record, or membership of a trade union, or a political or professional association.

 The PDP Act exempts particular acts and practices from needing to comply with the IPPs.
 These particular acts and practices relate to the handling of personal information and specific categories of information.
 These exemptions apply to: